Guidelines and principles for remuneration to senior executives

 Criteria for awarding variable cash remuneration, etc.

 The variable cash remuneration shall be linked to predetermined and measurable criteria which can be financial or non-financial.
 They may be individualized quantitative or qualitative objectives.
 The criteria shall be designed so as to contribute to the company’s business strategy and long-term interests, including its sustainability, by for example being clearly linked to the business strategy or promote the executive’s long-term development.
 The proportion of variable cash remuneration varies depending on the senior executive’s position in the company.
-The portion of the variable cash remuneration linked to the outcome of financial criteria is normally 100 per cent for the CEO and the CFO, approximately 90 per cent for the Business Area Managers and approximately 75 per cent for other senior executives, even if the portion can be larger or smaller depending on the specific circumstances, and shall be dependent on (i) EBITA growth in Ratos’s company portfolio, (ii) growth in earnings before tax (EBT) for the Ratos group, and (in certain cases) (iii) EBITA growth for portfolio companies in the business area where a member of a business area team works.
+The portion of the variable cash remuneration linked to the outcome of financial criteria is normally 100 per cent for the CEO and the CFO, approximately 80-90 per cent for the Business Area Managers and approximately 75 per cent for other senior executives, even if the portion can be larger or smaller depending on the specific circumstances, and shall be dependent on (i) EBITA growth in Ratos group and (ii) growth in earnings before tax (EBT) for the Ratos group.

 To which extent the criteria for awarding variable cash remuneration has been satisfied shall be evaluated/determined when the measurement period has ended.
 The Board of Directors is responsible for the evaluation so far as it concerns variable remuneration to the CEO, based on a proposal from the compensation committee.
 For variable cash remuneration to other senior executives, the CEO is responsible for the evaluation.
 For financial objectives, the starting point for the evaluation shall be the latest financial information made public by the company.